A Mathematical Assessment of the Isolation Tree Method for Outliers Detection in Big Data

 The table \ref{Tb IRF - DIRF Methods Anomalies and False Positives} reports the difference of achievements attained by both methods when subtracting the DIRF from IRF.
 The predominance of negative and positive values in the columns ``A" and ``F" of the table \ref{Tb IRF - DIRF Methods Anomalies and False Positives} respectively, shows that the DIRF method performs better than the IRF method.
-Specially in the detection of false positives where DIRF performs significantly better than IRF: the former method presents convex curves, while the latter method shows concave (or pseudo-convex) curves (see Figure \ref{Fig IRF-DIRF Labeled Example Breast Results} (b) and (d)).
+Specially in the detection of false positives where DIRF performs significantly better than IRF: the former method presents convex curves, while the latter shows concave (or pseudo-convex) curves (see Figure \ref{Fig IRF-DIRF Labeled Example Breast Results}).

 Observe that the use of the quantiles is ``dual" in the following sense.
 It is clear that all the curves tend to shift upwards when the quantile is amplified.
 This is good from the anomaly detection point of view but bad from the false positives inclusion point of view and it is hardly surprising: the larger the threshold, the more likely we are to detect more anomalies, but also the higher the price of including false positives.
 For our particular example using a quantile of 4\% seems to be the ``balanced choice".